 Changes to the divorce process – 5 ways “no-fault divorce” makes your life easier

-The government plans, which came into effect on April 6th, 2022 introduces “no-fault divorce” – details are contained in the Divorce, Dissolution and Separation Bill.
+The changes, which came into effect on April 6th, 2022 introduced “no-fault divorce” – details are contained in the Divorce, Dissolution and Separation Act.

-There are 5 main planks of the reform intended to bring getting a divorce up-to-date and simpler are as follows:
+There are 5 main planks of the reform intended to bring getting divorced up-to-date and simpler are as follows:

 - The sole ground for divorce i.e. “irretrievable breakdown of the relationship” remains.